EvanJosef/CodingSkillsChallenge/README.md

 ## Replicate Data

 All that is needed to replicate the data found in finaldata.xlsx in the data folder is the check.py file included on the main page.
+The file takes you through every step using comments explaining what each line of code is doing.